 How important it is to ask ourselves each day, “Am I ready to forgive?
 Am I ready to make myself and my life better?”

 The answer may not be yes today.
 It may not be yes tomorrow.
 It may not be yes for a long, long time.

 Questions are powerful in leadership.
-Even in the times they don’t bring us answers, they remind us of the importance of seeking them.
+Oftentimes, they don’t bring us answers, and they remind us of the importance of seeking them.

 How Has Forgiveness Helped Your Leadership Skills?